How to Start an HVAC Business in 2026: The Complete Guide

 HVAC Business Startup Cost Breakdown (2026)

-The honest range for a US solo or two-person residential HVAC business is $30,000–$85,000 in the first year.
-Canada runs roughly 20–30% higher in CAD after currency and provincial insurance differences.
-Here's how that breaks down.
+The honest range for a solo or two-person residential HVAC business is $30,000 to $85,000 in the first year.
+Here is how that breaks down.

-Sources: IBISWorld HVAC Contractors, HomeGuide, ServiceTitan startup guide.
+Sources: IBISWorld HVAC Contractors, HomeGuide, and the ServiceTitan startup guide.

 Buy vs. Lease: Vehicles and Equipment

-For your vehicle, buying a reliable used cargo van or truck in the $18,000–$25,000 USD range is usually the smartest move.
-Leasing looks attractive on paper ($400–$600/month), but you'll put serious miles on a service vehicle and most leases penalize you for that.
-Plus, you can't customize a leased vehicle the way you need to.
+For your vehicle, buying a reliable used cargo van or truck in the $18,000 to $25,000 range is usually the smartest move.
+Leasing looks attractive on paper at $400 to $600 a month, but you will put serious miles on a service vehicle and most leases penalize you for that.
+You also cannot customize a leased van the way the work demands.

-For major diagnostic equipment — recovery machines, vacuum pumps, manifold gauges — buy quality once.
-Cheap tools cost more in the long run through replacements and inaccurate readings.
-If you need something expensive for a specific job type you're not sure you'll do regularly (like a thermal imaging camera), rent it until you know there's consistent demand.
+For major diagnostic equipment like recovery machines, vacuum pumps, and manifold gauges, buy quality once.
+Cheap tools cost more over time through replacements and bad readings.
+If you need something expensive for a job type you are not sure you will do regularly, like a thermal imaging camera, rent it until the demand is proven.

 Choosing Your Business Structure

-This isn't the most exciting part, but get it wrong and you'll regret it.
+This is not the exciting part, but get it wrong and you will regret it.

-A sole proprietorship is the default — you don't have to file anything special, and you report business income on your personal tax return.
-Simple.
-But here's the problem: there's no legal separation between you and your business.
-If a customer sues you because their house flooded after a botched install (or even an unfounded claim), your personal assets — your house, your savings, your personal truck — are all on the table.
+A sole proprietorship is the default.
+You do not file anything special, and you report business income on your personal return.
+The problem is there is no legal separation between you and the business.
+If a customer sues because their house flooded after a botched install, even on an unfounded claim, your house, savings, and personal truck are all on the table.

-For an HVAC business, form an LLC (US) or corporation (Canada).
-The cost is minimal, the protection is real, and it looks more professional when you're bidding on commercial work or signing contracts with property management companies.
+An LLC creates that separation.
+It costs $50 to $500 to form depending on your state, plus $0 to $800 a year in fees.
+In exchange, your personal assets are shielded from business liabilities.
+For an HVAC business, form an LLC.
+The cost is minimal, the protection is real, and it looks more professional when you bid commercial work or sign contracts with property management companies.

 Get a separate business bank account on day one.
 Mixing personal and business finances is the fastest way to lose your liability protection and create a nightmare at tax time.

-The takeaway: LLC or incorporated company plus a business bank account.
-Do it before your first job.
+The takeaway: LLC plus a business bank account, before your first job.
 It takes an afternoon.

 Insurance: What You Actually Need (And What It Costs)

-Insurance for HVAC contractors isn't optional — most jurisdictions require it, most customers expect it, and one bad day without it can end your business permanently.
+Insurance for HVAC contractors is not optional.
+Most jurisdictions require it, most customers expect it, and one bad day without it can end your business permanently.

 General Liability Insurance

 This covers property damage and bodily injury claims.
-A customer trips over your toolbox and breaks their wrist?
+A customer trips over your toolbox and breaks a wrist?
 Covered.
-You accidentally crack a water line during an install?
+You crack a water line during an install?
 Covered.
-Expect to pay $500–$2,500/year for $1M/$2M coverage in the US, or CAD $650–$3,250/year in Canada.
-Higher end if you're in Florida, California, or doing commercial work.
+Expect $500 to $2,500 a year for $1M/$2M coverage, higher if you are in Florida, California, or doing commercial work.

 Commercial Auto Insurance

-Your personal auto policy won't cover accidents that happen while you're driving to a job.
-Commercial auto runs $1,000–$3,000/year USD depending on vehicle and driving history.
-Don't skip this.
+Your personal auto policy will not cover an accident that happens while you are driving to a job.
+Commercial auto runs $1,000 to $3,000 a year depending on vehicle and driving history.
+Do not skip it.

 Workers' Compensation

-Even if you're a solo operation, several US states (California, New York, Illinois) require workers' comp coverage.
-In Canada, WSIB (Ontario), WorkSafeBC, WCB Alberta, and their provincial equivalents are mandatory for construction trades including HVAC — in most provinces, even for solo owners.
-Budget $800–$2,500 USD/year as a solo operator.
-And many commercial clients and general contractors won't hire you without it regardless.
+Even as a solo operation, several states (California, New York, Illinois) require workers' comp coverage.
+Budget $800 to $2,500 a year as a solo operator.
+Many commercial clients and general contractors will not hire you without it regardless.

 Inland Marine (Tools and Equipment)

-Your general liability policy probably doesn't cover your tools if they're stolen from your van.
-An inland marine policy covers tools and equipment in transit or at job sites.
-It's typically $500–$2,000 USD/year — cheap for the peace of mind when you've got $10,000+ in tools sitting in your truck overnight.
+Your general liability policy probably does not cover your tools if they are stolen from your van.
+An inland marine policy covers tools and equipment in transit or at job sites, typically $500 to $2,000 a year.
+Cheap peace of mind when you have $10,000 in tools sitting in a truck overnight.

 The takeaway: Get general liability and commercial auto before your first job.
-Add workers' comp if required (always in Canada, some US states, and any time you hire).
+Add workers' comp if your state requires it or the moment you hire.
 Add inland marine as soon as you can.
+Plan for $3,000 to $8,500 a year in total insurance in year one.

 Getting Your First Customers

-You've got the license, the truck, the insurance.
+You have the license, the truck, and the insurance.
 Now you need people to call you.

 Start With Who You Know

-Your first 10–20 customers will almost certainly come from your existing network.
-Tell everyone — friends, family, neighbors, your barber, your kid's soccer coach — that you've started your own HVAC company.
-This isn't sleazy self-promotion.
-People need HVAC service, and they'd rather hire someone they trust than a random name from a Google search.
+Your first 10 to 20 customers will almost certainly come from your existing network.
+Tell everyone (friends, family, neighbors, your barber, your kid's soccer coach) that you started your own HVAC company.
+This is not sleazy self-promotion.
+People need HVAC service, and they would rather hire someone they trust than a random name from a search result.

 Google Business Profile: Your Most Important Free Marketing Tool

 Set up your Google Business Profile on day one.
-This is how people find local HVAC companies in 2026, and it's free.
+This is how people find local HVAC companies, and it is free.
 Fill out every field.
 Add photos of your van, your work, your face.
-Ask every happy customer to leave a review.
-A new HVAC company with 15–20 five-star reviews on Google within the first few months will start showing up in local searches and the map pack.
+Ask every happy customer for a review.
+A new HVAC company with 15 to 20 five-star reviews within the first few months starts showing up in the local map pack.

 Respond to every review, good or bad.
 Post weekly updates.
 Add your service area.
-This single free tool will generate more leads than most paid advertising for a new HVAC business.
+This one free tool will generate more leads than most paid advertising for a new HVAC business.

 Build Referral Relationships

-1. Real estate agents — every home sale involves an HVAC inspection or concern.
+1. Real estate agents.
+Every home sale involves an HVAC inspection or concern.
 Offer to be their go-to for quick inspections and fair pricing.
-Bring them a stack of your cards and follow up monthly.

-2. Property managers — they manage dozens or hundreds of units and need reliable, responsive HVAC service.
-Win one property manager and you've got a steady stream of work.
-Start with small local property management companies, not the national chains.
+2. Property managers.
+They run dozens or hundreds of units and need reliable, responsive service.
+Win one and you have a steady stream of work.
+Start with small local firms, not national chains.

-3. General contractors — new construction and renovation projects need HVAC installation.
+3. General contractors.
+New construction and renovation need HVAC installation.
 This takes longer to break into, but one good GC relationship can fill your schedule for months.

 Maintenance Agreements: The Foundation of Everything

-Here's the single most important business decision you'll make in year one: sell maintenance agreements from the very first job.
+Here is the single most important business decision you will make in year one: sell maintenance agreements from the very first job.

-A maintenance agreement is a contract where the customer pays you $150–$300/year (or $15–$25/month) for two annual tune-ups (spring AC, fall heating) plus a discount on repairs.
-Why this matters:
+A maintenance agreement is a contract where the customer pays $150 to $300 a year (or $15 to $25 a month) for two annual tune-ups, spring AC and fall heating, plus a discount on repairs.
+Why it matters:

 • It creates predictable recurring revenue